 No. PDF program activities must be started and completed within the program period dates of August 1 through July 31 the following year.

-FLO understands that despite one’s best effort, it is not always possible to obtain a satisfactory course grade.
-FLO’s PDF program does not require students to successfully pass any exam, although our program’s ultimate goal is to give our family members tools to be successful.
-FLO will reimburse the project expenses, but will request that the recipient complete his/her activity as approved by the committee regardless of whether the recipient successfully passes his/her exams.
-If the activity is not completed within the designated program period, FLO will not reimburse for this activity.
+GCLO understands that despite one’s best effort, it is not always possible to obtain a satisfactory course grade.
+GCLO’s PDF program does not require students to successfully pass any exam, although our program’s ultimate goal is to give our family members tools to be successful.
+GCLO will reimburse the project expenses, but will request that the recipient complete his/her activity as approved by the committee regardless of whether the recipient successfully passes his/her exams.
+If the activity is not completed within the designated program period, GCLO will not reimburse for this activity.

 9. I was selected for a PDF.
 One course that was approved will not take place before the next PDF season.
 Can I have my PDF reimbursement credited for the next season since I will not spend the course money?